 Lately, commodity markets have been very predominant in the news.
-You may have heard of Gold reaching an all time high in India at Rs.
+You may have heard of Gold reaching an all-time high in India at Rs.
 34,500 per 10 gram at the end of August.
 Crude oil also hit a major high around the same time.
 Here are some tips that can help you trade commodities safely and, hopefully, profitably.

 Commodity prices have shot up in the past month due to the rupee weakness

 Rupee weakness affects every market in India.
-It has wreacked havoc on the Indices and equity prices as foreign investors pull money from funds and firms in India.
+It has wreaked havoc on the Indices and equity prices as foreign investors pull money from funds and firms in India.
 It drives up domestic commodity prices because they are priced in dollars across the world and we have to exchange rupees against the dollar to purchase them.
 While the commodities have hit record highs in India, they are mostly trading at normal levels at other parts of the world.

 Rajan's policies affect commodity prices

 New RBI Governor, Raghuram Rajan's policies are setting the tone for the rupee.
 Already we are witnessing FII's and FDI's pouring dollars back in the country.
 The rupee has retreated from its all time high as global investors are gaining confidence back in India.
 Cheaper dollar means cheaper crude imports and a cheaper way to fund our domestic gold appetite.

 At the same time, there is tension in the Middle East with the possibility of the United States and other nations declaring a war against Syria.
 This risks a crude oil price increase across the globe.
 When crude prices go up, the rupee weakens.
 This is simply because India imports most of its crude oil and the price has to be paid in dollars.
 War takes a toll on a country's finances.
 Investors also flee to gold and other metals when they don't have confidence in global economies.